michelkeus/TechXchangeNL-ansible/README.md

 ### Playbooks
 As you can see in the repository where this README lives, there are 3 playbooks:
-- apply_plan.yml This playbook will run and apply a plan in HCP.
+- apply_plan.yml This playbook will run and apply a plan in HCP Terraform.
 - deploy_webserver.yml.
 This playbook will deploy a webserver (apache)
 - deploy_website.yml.
 This playbook will deploy a website